 in the browser, you might need to check whether the current environment supports FIB Native Bridge or not.

-For this purpose, you can use the window.FIBNativeBridge.isFIBBridgeAvailable
+For this purpose, you can use the window.FIBNativeBridge.isFIBBridgeAvailable, it'll return true if your

 Checkout Single Sign on to authenticate your users and use Payment API to create FIB transactions.